-- In the left-side navigation pane, select Overview.
+- In the left-side navigation pane, click Overview.

-- Locate a backup vault for which you need to create a mirror vault, and click the icon in the upper-right corner of the backup vault.
+- Find the card of the backup vault for which you want to create a mirror vault.
+In the upper-right corner of the card, click the icon.

-- In the Create Mirror Vault dialog box, select a region where the mirror vault is located.
+- In the Create Mirror Vault pane, select the region where you want to create the mirror

-- Enter the Vault Name.
-The vault name must be less than 32 characters in length.
+- Enter a vault name.
+The name must be 1 to 32 characters in length.

-- Enter the Vault Description as required, and then click Create.
+- Enter a description of the vault and click Create.

-- Download and install a file client on a server or virtual machine to which you need to restore data.
+- Download and install a backup client for files on the destination server or virtual machine (VM).

-Note When downloading the file client, you must specify the name of the target vault as the Vault Name.
+Note When you download the backup client, you must specify the name of the mirror vault as the Vault Name parameter.

-- Log on to the file client on the target server or virtual machine and then restore backups from another file client.
+- Log on to the backup client on the destination server or VM and then restore backups from another backup client.